 Let’s start by digesting some of the latest research.
 It’s rather grim reading I’m afraid.
 70% of senior marketers say their budgets have been cut as a result of COVID-19, according to a survey by Dun & Bradstreet.
 Yet, 76% are facing an “increasing pressure to deliver leads since the COVID-19 outbreak”.

-Gartner’s research is slightly more optimistic.
-It’s survey reveals that more than 44% of CMOs have experienced mid-year budget cuts as a result of the pandemic and 10.7% of those expect their budgets to face significant cuts of more than 15%.
+Gartner’s research is slightly less pessimistic.
+Its survey reveals that more than 44% of CMOs have experienced mid-year budget cuts as a result of the pandemic and 10.7% of those expect their budgets to face significant cuts of more than 15%.

 “CMOs should plan for future budgetary pressures now, rather than gamble on budgets bouncing back,” warned Ewan McIntyre, vice president analyst for Gartner for Marketers.
 “The brands that succeed in uncertain times are those that recognize the change around them and adjust to it, rather than wait for things to go back to normal.
 CMOs need to build a plan that sets out the costs that can be eliminated, the essential costs that must be shielded and the costs where greater efficiency and ROI can be delivered.”